BCDigSchol/jesuit-lives-data/README.md

 Functionality examples for possible features of Jesuit lives maps

 Examples:
-Filter Birthplaces between two dates on a slider https://mnaglak.github.io/JesuitLives/examples/dateFilter.html
+Filter Birthplaces and deathplaces between two dates on one slider https://mnaglak.github.io/JesuitLives/examples/dateFilter.html

-Filter Birthplaces between two years on a slider or by typing in the year https://mnaglak.github.io/JesuitLives/examples/yearFilter.html
+Filter Birthplaces and Deathplaces between two years on one slider https://mnaglak.github.io/JesuitLives/examples/yearFilter.html

 Search by Places with autocomplete (all listed in places spreadsheet as of 11/11/2020)